State pension and income tax — the bill retirees don't expect.

 The Self Assessment requirement

 Not every retiree needs to file a Self Assessment return.
-HMRC only requires it when:
+The collection route depends on the mix of income:

 For a retiree whose only income is the state pension, no tax is due if it remains below the personal allowance — and no Self Assessment return is needed.

 But add a private pension, part-time earnings, or rental income on top, and the calculation changes.
-HMRC will typically write to inform someone they need to register for Self Assessment.
-Ignoring that letter doesn't remove the obligation.
+HMRC may collect the tax through a PAYE code, a Simple Assessment bill, or Self Assessment depending on the income sources involved.
+Ignoring an HMRC notice does not remove the obligation.

 The key practical point: if total retirement income from all sources exceeds the personal allowance, tax is owed.
 If the state pension is the largest single component — and for many retirees it is — it has effectively used up the tax-free band, meaning almost every pound from other sources is taxable.